 C) the dynamics of the transition from one period to another, the social situation of development;

-G) neoplasms, social situation of development.
+G) neoplasms, social development situation.

 A) Z. Freud;